-- Install the Act!
-Scratchpad and set Send to Act! preferences. - Install the Microsoft Word component. - Install the integration component to use with Outlook integration (email, contacts and calendar sync) or Google integration (contacts and calendar sync and Gmail record history).
+- Install the Microsoft Word component. - Install the integration component to use with Outlook integration (email, contacts and calendar sync) or Google integration (contacts and calendar sync and Gmail record history).

 After users have installed the integration component and set up their integration preferences with either Outlook or Google, an Administrator can recycle the Act! application pool so that the application refreshes and integration tools and menus are available.